Creating Actors, Actions, and Poses

 • Duplicate - Opens the Pose Duplicate dialog where you can clone an existing pose to a new one with a different name.

 • Delete - Removes the action from the scene entirely.
 Modo opens a confirmation dialog for you to verify the removal.

-• Add Selected Items to the Actor - This button adds additional items to the current actor.
-To use, first select the item(s) to add and then click this button.
-Modo adds the element to the actor.
+• Add Selected Items to the Actor - Adds additional items to the current actor.
+To use, first select the items to add and then click this button.
+Modo adds the items to the actor.

-• Remove Selected Items from the Actor - This button removes items associated with the current actor.
-To use, first select the item(s) to remove and then click this button.
+• Remove Selected Items from the Actor - Removes items associated with the current actor.
+To use, first select the items to remove and then click this button.
 Modo removes the element from the actor.

-• Select Items - Clicking this button selects all items related to the current actor.
+• Select Items - Selects all items related to the current actor.

-• Select Channels - This button is the alternate button under the Select Items button.
-Right-click the button to open the pop-up window and then click the button to select all the animated channels related to all the items in the actor.
+• Select Channels - Selects all the animated channels related to all the items in the actor.

 See below for information about Onion Skinning.